Agile Showcase Dublin: Transition and Transformations, 24 May 2017, Dublin

 In this talk, Vispi takes a look at the Integral Model, a holistic approach to looking at various systems, and adapt it for a team or organisational system.
 A tool to drive continuous improvement holistically across a system, he looks at the possibilities and the implications of agility evolving within evolving organisations.
 An interactive session where the delegates will come away with some tangible ideas for improvement of their system.

 Agile organizations lean on continuous delivery and continuous feedback.
-The product is continuously measured and metrics helps in making data based decisions, provides insight into whether the changes applied were successful, are we delivering net value to the business and helps to arrive at actions that should be taken to correct and prevent any issue.
+The product is continuously measured: metrics help in making data-driven decisions, they provide insight into how successful the changes implemented were, they demonstrate the net value delivered to the business, and they help to take action to correct and prevent issues.

 Metrics should evolve with technology and business needs.
-We will look into how the metrics has evolved over time.
+We will discuss how Ericsson came to implement actionable metrics.